drmcnelson/TCD1304-Sensor-Device-with-Linear-Response-and-16-Bit-Differential-ADC/README.md

 <img src="Images/TCD1304_desktop.jpg" width="60%">
 </p>

-Notice that in the console window, you have prompt.
-This is the command line interface to running the sensor.
+Notice that in the console window, you have a prompt.
+This is the command line interface to running the sensor device.
 Enter the command "help" to get a listing of the commands.

 Some of the commands are implemented in the Python code, the remainder are passed through to the sensor device.
 The CLI also supports scripting and can execute shell commands.